 How It’s Used at Bars

-Verjus fits in with A Rake’s Bar’s organic cocktail program.
-The staff sources verjus from local Maryland wineries Old Westminster and Black Ankle; Stana says Navarro is a great bottled option as it ships naturally.
+Verjus is a natural fit within A Rake’s Bar’s organic cocktail program.
+The staff sources verjus from local Maryland wineries Old Westminster and Black Ankle; Stana says Navarro is a great bottled option as it ships nationally.
 Verjus is used as the acidifying agent across their cocktail menu, and guests don’t seem to miss that squeeze of lemon.
-It’s used in drinks like the Better Late Than Never, with orange liqueur, agave, saline and honey, and the Bear With Me, Honey, a Bee’s Knees riff that’s shaken with Barr Hill Tom Cat gin, raw honey and an egg white.
+Verjus is used in drinks like the Better Late Than Never, with orange liqueur, agave, saline and honey, and the Bear With Me, Honey, a Bee’s Knees riff that’s shaken with Barr Hill Tom Cat gin, raw honey and an egg white.

-Since verjus can be made using the juice from different grape varietals, Stana suggests taste-testing it before dumping it into the shaker.
-“I might get a verjus made from zinfandel grapes one week and grüner veltliner the next,” she says.
+Because verjus can be made using the juice from different grape varietals, Stana suggests taste-testing before dumping it into the shaker.
+“I might get a verjus made from zinfandel grapes one week and gruner veltliner the next,” she says.
 “It’s important to know your product and taste subtle differences that different harvests and climates can bring.”
 Because it’s grape-based, verjus works especially well in wine-based cocktails like the French 75, or even a Sidecar.

-Andy Bixby likes how verjus cuts through sweetness in a way that’s more delicately, rounder and “wider” than the bracing sharpness of citrus.
-In addition to verjus blanc, which adds bright but delicate acidity, the creative director of beverage for The Imperial in Washington, D.C., also uses verjus made with red grapes.
+Andy Bixby likes how verjus cuts through sweetness in a way that’s more delicate, rounder and “wider” than the bracing sharpness of citrus.
+In addition to verjus blanc, which adds bright but delicate acidity, Bixby, the the creative director of beverage for The Imperial in Washington, D.C., also uses verjus made with red grapes.

-The Imperial uses it in several drinks; it allows them to be more creative in a visual way since the cocktails are already clarified without the pulp straining that using citrus necessitates.
-A seasonal nitrogenated zero-proof sip mixes verjus rouge with house-made winter-spiced grenagomme and ginger, and an all grape-based Fortified Mule mixes Château La Croix de La Martingue with Pineau de Charentes aperitif (cognac blended with grape juice and matured in barrels), Yzaguirre Reserva white vermouth, lime bitters and ginger and is force-carbonated and served on draft.
+The Imperial uses it in several drinks; it allows the bar’s crew to be more creative in a visual way since the cocktails are already clarified without the straining that citrus necessitates.
+A seasonal nitrogenated zero-proof cocktail mixes verjus rouge with house-made winter-spiced grenagomme and ginger, and an all-grape-based Fortified Mule mixes Château La Croix de La Martingue with Pineau de Charentes aperitif (cognac blended with grape juice and matured in barrels), Yzaguirre Reserva white vermouth, lime bitters and ginger and is force-carbonated and served on draft.

-Unless you have access to excess grapes on the vine that you can cut and immediately press, making your own verjus is not a practical option, says Bixby.
-He relies on Fusion verjus from Napa but also suggests looking to local varieties for interesting single-varietal versions.
+Unless you have access to excess grapes on the vine that you can cut and immediately press, making your own verjus is not practical, says Bixby.
+He relies on Fusion verjus from Napa but suggests looking to local varieties for interesting single-varietal versions.